 - Keywords: The different keywords used by your visitors to find your website are specified here.

-- AdWords: If you had linked your Google AdWords account to Analytics, then your AdWords report will appear in this section
+- Google Ads: If you had linked your Google Ads account to Analytics, then your Ads report will appear in this section

 - Social: The social network activities that are related to your website are given here.